Fighting Spirit Unleashed (2018)

 Fighting Spirit Unleashed was a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on September 30, 2018, at the Walter Pyramid in Long Beach, California.
 It was the fifth event produced by NJPW in the United States and the first under the Fighting Spirit Unleashed branch.

 Wrestlers from U.S. promotion Ring of Honor (ROH) - with which NJPW has a partnership - also appeared on the card.

 Production

 Background

 On July 6, 2018, NJPW announced their return to the United States to host two events in the state of California: Fighting Spirit Unleashed, in Long Beach, on September 30 and Lion's Break: Project 1, in Anaheim, on November 10 and 11.

-The event will be broadcast in the United States on AXS TV, airing October 5, 2018 on delay.
+The event aired on tape delay in the United States on October 5, 2018 on AXS TV.
 As the usual AXS TV commentator Josh Barnett will be unable to attend the event, commentary will be provided by Jim Ross and his replacement Kevin Kelly.
 Worldwide, the event will be streamed live on NJPW's streaming service, NJPW World.

 On August 28, 2018, New Japan Pro-Wrestling announced several wrestlers for the event with soon-to-be-announced matches at Fighting Spirit Unleashed.